 Pet shops are required to register themselves with their local council as a Domestic Animal Business and comply with the mandatory Code of Practice for the Operation of Pet Shops.
 Pet shops are also required to provide purchasers with a health guarantee and care information for their new pet.

-New record keeping requirements for pet shops
+Record keeping requirements for pet shops

-From 1 July 2015, pet shop owners must keep detailed records on every individual dog and cat sold or offered for sale, including where they were sourced from.
+Pet shop owners must keep detailed records on every individual dog and cat sold or offered for sale, including where they were sourced from.

 These requirements were introduced in response to community concern about pet shops selling animals bred in illegal and cruelly operated puppy farms.